evkx/evkx.github.io/content/models/dacia/spring/Spring_65HP/_index.md

 ### Onboard charger

-For level 1 and level 2 AC charging, the  onboard charger supports up to 7 KW charging.
-As a result, you can charge the battery 0-100% from home in about 3 hours and 34 minutes.
+The  onboard charger supports up to 7 kW for Level 1 and Level 2 AC charging.
+This allows you to fully charge the battery from 0 to 100% in approximately 3 hours and 34 minutes using a home charging setup.

 {{< sitefiguresized thumb="models/dacia/spring/spring_65hp/charging_1_st.jpg" title="Dacia Spring 65HP" width="3000" height="1702"  >}}